SofieBiosciences/SoftwareStandards/README.md

     3. The Owner should create a SFDC Case # for this task.
 4. The Owner should move the Task (issue) into the appropriate Task List.

+#### Creating Github Ticket
+Once it has been determined that this change requires a code change; a Github ticket shall be created
+1. Visit the Issue tab of the Project
+2. Assign ticket to

 #### Working on Completing the task
 1. Create a branch from master on github.
 Mention the git ticket name in the bug fix
 ```